! Alert

 Governors Island is a 172-acre island in the heart of New York Harbor.
 Just minutes from Lower Manhattan and the Brooklyn waterfront by ferry, the Island is a popular and unique destination with an award-winning park complemented by dozens of historic buildings, year-round educational and cultural facilities, a rich arts and culture program and 22-acre National Monument managed by the National Park Service.

 Looking ahead, the long-term vision for Governors Island focuses on continuing to expand year-round public access by enlivening it with transformative public art and culture, extraordinary recreational and open space, and research and education dedicated to addressing the global climate crisis.
-With unparalleled historic, natural and waterfront resources, Governors Island will be activated as a year-round, vibrant, and constantly evolving public place and resource for all New Yorkers to enjoy.
+With unparalleled historic, natural and waterfront resources, Governors Island is a vibrant and constantly evolving resource for all New Yorkers to enjoy.

-Today three entities act as stewards and advocates: the Trust for Governors Island, the National Park Service and the Friends of Governors Island.
+Today three entities act as stewards and advocates: the Trust for Governors Island, the National Park Service and the Governors Island Foundation (formerly the Friends of Governors Island).